ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-JDK-distributions.md

 ### Java WebStart

-Java WebStart has been removed from Oracle's JDK versions starting from versions 11.
+Java WebStart has been removed from Oracle's JDK versions starting from version 11.
 * Alternatively you can use [IcedTea-Web](https://icedtea.classpath.org/wiki/IcedTea-Web)
   * AdoptOpenJDK will be supporting OpenJDK binaries with IcedTea-Web
   * IBM will be supporting AdoptOpenJDK builds of OpenJDK with IcedTea-Web